Turkey–United States relations: Greece (Cyprus, Johnson letter)

 — Lyndon B. Johnson, The letter was released by the White House in January 1966 and printed in Middle East Journal 20 (1966), pp. 386–393.

 Item 1 was the critical American position toward Turkey.
 Item 2 was the wake-up call.
 Johnson revealed to Turkey's political elite that the TAF overly depended on the US.
 Inonu knew that he would receive a strong message.
-The letter leaked to the press before messenger left the building.
+The letter leaked to the press before the messenger left the building.
 Inonu created a reference point for the nature and intention of American policy on Turkey.
 In the following decades, Johnson's Letter became the first-level reference when an American policy regarding Turkey was analyzed.
 The unintended consequence of the Johnson letter showed in the public debates.
 What would American assistance look like if the US wanted to defend Turkey?

 The US ordered the Sixth Fleet to Istanbul in August 1968.
 The Turkish public perceived the visit as a follow-up to the Johnson letter.
 The labor federations and the other left-wing groups protested the fleet.
 Those were the same groups that presented a heartfelt welcome in the late 1950s.